 "Hey!
 Watch where you're going freaks!"
 All four heads turn around simultaneously, and I laugh silently at their freaky synchronization.

-"Dorcas!
-Darling!
-I must say you look fabulous today."
-James was the first to come over and help me up.
+"Dorcas," James said, smmiling brightly.
+He was the first to come over and help me up.
 We embraced and my smile was back.
 Oh, these guys.
-They were almost as good as Lil and Alice.
-Not quite, but still.

 "Let's go, you tossers.
 I'm not allowed to miss the train this year."
 I led the way and went on to the platform.
 Lily and Alice must have assumed I would find my own way to their compartment, so they went on and left without me.
 They walked ahead and went through the wall to the train, even though I had stopped to tie my shoe.
 I realized I was taking way too long to tie my shoe when the clock chimed eleven and the train began to take off.